Berber languages: Verbs

 Verb bases are formed by stems that are optionally extended by prefixes, with mood, aspect, and negation applied with a vocalic scheme.
 This form can then be conjugated with affixes to agree with person, number, and gender, which produces a word.

-Different linguists analyze and label aspects in the Berber languages very differently.
+Different linguists analyze and label aspects in the Berber languages vary differently.
 Kossman roughly summarizes the basic stems which denote aspect as follows: